 I like to use a URL shortener like Bitly to optimize my links before I share them so that my links don’t take up too much of my character count.

-If you don’t have a blog, tweet out links to your products or web pages as often as possible, like Free Radicals does.
+If you don’t have a blog, tweet out links to your products or web pages on a regular basis, like Free Radicals does.

 But Google might actually see that approach as spam.

-Plus, you don’t want to post too many tweets in a row to your followers, or you might annoy them into clicking the “unfollow” button.
+Plus, you don’t want to post too many tweets in a row to your followers, or you might annoy them into clicking that “unfollow” button.